datactivist/opendatactivist/CONTRIBUTING.en.md

 Alternatively, if you are using **VSCode**, you can install the associated **ESLint** and **Prettier** extensions to get feedback directly in your editor.

+> **Warning**
-This project uses husky to ensure that the code is compliant before each commit, if `npm run lint` or `npm run test` returns errors, the commit is cancelled.
+> This project uses husky to ensure that the code is compliant before each commit, if `npm run lint` or `npm run test` returns errors, the commit is cancelled.